 Many Israelis and Jewish people are critical of the state of Israel as it is, but it is something that is difficult for Jewish people to speak about and especially to speak publicly about, although we should.
 I think it has something to do with Jewish people feeling the trauma of their grandparents and survivors of the Holocaust, and feeling the absence of so many Jews who died during the Holocaust; since most Jewish kids are raised to associate Israel with Jewish rights and freedoms as a response to the Holocaust, they feel guilt for questioning, and if they question, they are often shamed by family members and community, bombarded with propaganda and one-sided rhetoric that is often racist (however unaware).

 A lot of centrist Jews are also silent (who consider themselves neither right wing or liberal or Zionist or anti-Zionist), and who are numb or apathetic to the crisis, believing that there is no solution and unsure of what to say or do.
 Here is an article recently shared with me by a family member which speaks to this and suggests 8 immediate actions that the Israeli State could take to work towards more peaceful co-existence.
-A few people in my family are silent, though I know many share my criticism of the Israeli State. *Paragraph added May 25th, 2021.
+Here is an article that responds to the writer of the article above, Micah Goodman, and the philosophy of “pragmatic” solutions in their book Catch-67 and their newest work The Wondering Jew, related to shrinking the conflict while prolonging Israeli military rule and the contemporary ideologies of Zionism.
+A few people in my family are silent, though I know many share my criticism of the Israeli State. *Paragraph added May 25th, 2021 and updated June 28th, 2021.

 I think this silence also has something to do with feeling the weight of that desire of Jewish survivors to have a safe place for Jewish people, which is what I also want.
 But Israel is not the embodiment of this dream as it is, contrary to what many Jewish people are raised to believe.
 Israel is an illusion of security built on violence and trauma.
 As it exists and has existed, it will never be a safe and stable home for Jews.
 Because so many Jewish people have spent their lives enabling the state of Israel to continue existing as it does, and because so many Jewish people have died for this fraught dream, including family members and friends, it is difficult to have these discussions with each other.
 But we should.
 We need to.
 As colonizers and settlers in Israel/Palestine and as settlers on colonized Indigenous land across the world, Jewish people are privileged, and must recognize the unjust power imbalance between Palestinians and Jews in Israel/Palestine.